CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "What is load average?"
+???+ question "What is load average?"

     **Load average** shows the system demand — the average number of threads (running + waiting) over 1, 5, and 15 minutes.